shanbhagdivya/Java-Lab-Assignments/README.md

 ***Lab Assignment 9***

 The provided Java code demonstrates creating, starting, and manipulating a thread using the 'Thread' class.
 It sets and retrieves the thread's name and priority, checks its liveness, and pauses the main thread for 2 seconds before checking the thread's liveness again.
 This code serves as a concise educational example illustrating basic thread management functionalities in Java.

+***Lab Assignment 8 and 10***

+This Java-based application simplifies the management of employee details by providing a user-friendly interface built with JavaFX.
+Users can effortlessly input employee information such as ID, name, age, email, and department via intuitive text fields.
+Before registration, users have the option to create an employee table for organized data management.
+The system enables users to view a list of registered employees and update their information based on Employee ID, ensuring accuracy and efficiency in employee data management.